tkellehe/tio-lang/README.md

 ## ppcg.js

 This is a simple JavaScript library that will execute code off to the TIO servers using [_tio.js_](#tio.js).
-Merely place different tag names into a `<div>` tag and it will fill everything out.
+Merely place different attribute names into a `<div>` tag and it will fill everything out.
+It will also automatically get rid of already existing child elements.

 ```
 <div class="tio-code" tio-code='\0ada-gnatwith Ada.Text_IO;use Ada.Text_IO;procedure Main is begin Put_Line (\"Hello, World!\");end Main;' tio-input="" tio-runable="Try It Here!"/>